JasperMunene/fizzy/README.md

-# 🥤 FizzRush — Soda Company Landing Page
+# 🥤 Fizzy Soda Company Landing Page

-Welcome to the **FizzRush** landing page!
+Welcome to the **Fizzy** landing page!
 This modern, interactive website showcases the energy and personality of our soda brand, built with cutting-edge web technologies to deliver a smooth and immersive user experience.

 ## 🌐 Live Demo